marklogic-community/mongo2marklogic/README.md

 It reads JSON data from MongoDB's [mongodump][] tool and loads data into MarkLogic using a [MarkLogic XDBC Server][].

-If you are new to MarkLogic, go
+If you are new to MarkLogic, and want to try this out see this [Example][]

 1. [Download MarkLogic][], browse to the [admin interface on port 8001](http://localhost:8001), and request a free license.
 After that, create a database named Import-DB